garnikdavtian/MyConcertBot/README.md

 ---

-## 🛠 Tools and Technologies (Examples)
+## 🛠 Tools and Technologies

 The project can be implemented with Python and may use tools and libraries such as:

-- Large Language Models (e.g., OpenAI GPT) for summarization and answer generation
+- Large Language Models (e.g., Ollama) for summarization and answer generation
 - Vector databases or search libraries for efficient document indexing and retrieval
 - Web frameworks (e.g., Streamlit) for building the user interface
 - Environment variables for secure API key management